 Substance Use Disorder Vs. Mental Illness

 The parallels between mental illness and addiction are striking.
 In any given year, nearly one in five (19 percent) U.S. adults experience some form of mental illness, one in 24 (4.1 percent) has a serious mental illness, and one in 12 (8.5 percent) has a substance use disorder.
-Anyone can suffer with mental illness, and it can occur at any time during a person’s life; symptoms can manifest in childhood, adolescence, adulthood and older age.
+Anyone can suffer from mental illness, and it can occur at any time during a person’s life; symptoms can manifest in childhood, adolescence, adulthood and older age.

 At 32, I regularly contemplated my existence, and I was so depressed that I wanted to die.
 But it wasn’t until I sought help that I realized these signs were masking a long-standing mental illness.
-And I wasn’t alone; it’s quite common for those who suffer with substance use disorder to self-medicate symptoms of mental illness with drugs and alcohol.
+And I wasn’t alone; it’s quite common for those who suffer from substance use disorder to self-medicate symptoms of mental illness with drugs and alcohol.

 While in the past, mental illness and addiction were treated separately, they are heavily interconnected.
 For example, continuing to use drugs and alcohol can worsen mental illnesses.
 Even though I was sober, I became acutely aware of my mental illnesses.
 As my peers were feeling better, I continued to feel terrible.
 It was then I knew there were other illnesses at play.

 It’s important to note that no program of recovery can treat mental illness.
 I had to seek outside help.
 Contrary to some misconceptions, medical illness cannot be treated with a spiritual solution.
-It’s paramount that people who suffer with mental illness seek treatment from a trained medical professional at the same time as seeking help for their substance use disorder.
+It’s paramount that people who suffer from mental illness seek treatment from a trained medical professional at the same time as seeking help for their substance use disorder.

 My Tools for Managing Depression